mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 }
 ```

-We need to add AWS credential as secrets, make sure to ignore this file, in a file named **_secrets.auto.tfvars_** we write this:
+To securely store AWS credentials, we will create a file named **secrets.auto.tfvars**.
+Please ensure that this file is ignored and not committed to version control.
+In the **secrets.auto.tfvars** file, we will add the following content:
 ```hcl
 aws = {
   region     = "" # your aws region